HazemMourad/AI_Chat_/README.md

 3- Textbox: shows the generated answer

 the user ask in the questions field , then click the button , in the backgroud a browser opened on one of AI chatting apllications and answers the questions , and retuen the result again to the results box

+Codes and files  are in the master  branch